 If you can do a proper plank and a proper kettlebell deadlift, then seriously consider learning how to do a Turkish get-up (TGU) and kettlebell swing.
 If I was left on a deserted island and I had two movements to choose, these might be the ones.

 We tear microscopic fibers in the muscle during a workout.
 Amino acids aid in the repair process and provide training energy.
 I personally love MET-Rx BCAAs.
-Five to 10 grams during the workout should be sufficient.
+5-10 grams during the workout should be sufficient.

 Bodybuilders, throw some high-rep inverted rows into your routine.
 Work on some one-legged squats.
 The more athletic we are, the stronger we are, resulting in more hypertrophic gains.